-The vivo Pro Kabaddi player auction, to be held from August 29 to 31, will give the 12 franchises a chance to rebuild their squad over the three-day affair.
+The Pro Kabaddi Season 10 player auction will give the 12 franchises a chance to rebuild their squad over the two-day affair.

 Who will be in the Player Pool?

-The vivo Pro Kabaddi 2021 auction pool has more than 450 players who will go under the hammer.
-The pool comprises the released players along with kabaddi players from the domestic level.
-This includes squad players from PKL Season 6 and 7, those coming through the New Young Players (NYP) programme and the top eight ranked teams of the senior national kabaddi championships of the last two seasons.
+The Pro Kabaddi 2023 auction pool will see more than 500 players go under the hammer.
+The pool comprises the released players from franchises along with kabaddi players from the domestic level.
+This includes squad players from PKL Season 8 and 9 and the top eight ranked teams from the Senior Nationals Kabaddi Championship from the last two seasons.
 Overseas players will also be in the auction pool.
+Furthermore, we will also see the inclusion of 24 players from the two finalist teams of Khelo India University Games, 2023 in the auction pool.

 What is the maximum squad size of a team?

-Each Pro Kabaddi team’s squad has to have a minimum of 18 players and a maximum of 25.
+Each Pro Kabaddi team’s squad can have a minimum of 18 players and a maximum of 25.
 This means a maximum of 300 players across 12 teams can participate in Pro Kabaddi in a given season.

 What is each team’s player purse during the Pro Kabaddi auction?

-Teams have a total player purse of INR 4.4 crore to use for buying players.
+After 3 seasons, the Player Purse has increased from INR 4.4 crore to INR 5 crore to use for buying players.
 A player’s salary for the season is determined by the maximum bid placed on the player.
-This purse, however, will be smaller with the number of retentions a team makes ahead of the auction.
+A team’s purse, however, will be reduced or lowered based on the number of retentions they made ahead of the auction.

 What are the player categories and base prices?

-The vivo Pro Kabaddi league player auction has three categories of players - domestic, New Young Players (NYP) and overseas.
+The Pro Kabaddi League player auction has two categories of players - domestic and overseas.

-Domestic players are further divided into categories.
-There are four categories that players can be a part of (A, B, C, D).
-Players in Category A have the highest base price of INR 30 lakhs; B is INR 20 lakhs; C is INR 10 lakhs, and D is INR 6 lakhs.
-Each player will come with his own skillset - raider, defender or all-rounder.
+Domestic and overseas players are further divided into categories.
+There are four categories that players can be a part of - A, B, C, D. Players in Category A have the highest base price of INR 30 lakh; B is INR 20 lakh; C is INR 13 lakh, and D is INR 9 lakh.
+Each player comes with their own skillset - raider, defender or all-rounder.

 How many overseas players are allowed in a Pro Kabaddi squad?